 \NOTE: The completion of all requirements for the MA-SHS degree does not meet the requirements for State of Ohio licensure or ASHA certification.

 MA-SHS REQUIREMENTS

-Candidates for the MA-SHS degree must complete a Master's Thesis and all requirements for the written and oral examinations over the thesis topic (see Section 6.4 of the Graduate School Handbook).
+Candidates for the MA-SHS degree must complete a Master's Thesis and all requirements for the written and oral examinations over the thesis topic (Graduate School Handbook, section 6.4).